Doctor of Philosophy (Educational Studies) Program

 The Dissertation

-The purpose of the dissertation is to demonstrate competency in research skills, to serve as the culmination of doctoral study, and to make a significant original contribution to the field.
-Findings must have potential value as contributions to the knowledge base in the field of educational ministry, broadly defined.
+Its purpose is to demonstrate research competency and contribute original knowledge to educational ministry.
 The participant’s approach should be positive and constructive.
 The proposal must be approved by the Dissertation Advisory Committee and all procedures used with human subjects approved by the Human Rights in Research Committee before data collection may begin.

 Graduation Requirements